Methodologies

 Innovation Partnership

-University of Antwerp has 3 central valorization themes were extra capacity is available for partnerships and valorization.
+University of Antwerp has 3 central valorization themes where extra capacity is available for partnerships and valorization.
 Besides 'infectious diseases & environmental health' and 'sustainable chemistry & materials', 'metropolitanism' is the third pillar.
 Within the metropolitanism theme, Design Sciences Hub is the contact point for setting up structural collaborations on urban challenges that bring together academics, industry and/or policy to push for solutions.
 Under the flag of urban innovation partnerships, UAntwerpen wants to actively participate in the development of a customized innovation partnership.
 Topic, methodology and pricing depends on the partnership, the type and duration of the collaboration.